Ghost site

-The Ghost site (16 TE 18), or Ghost site mounds is an archaeological site in Tensas Parish, Louisiana, with an early to middle Coles Creek culture component (700–1200 CE) and a Late Coles Creek to Plaquemine culture component (1200 to 1541 CE).
+The Ghost site (16 TE 18), or Ghost site mounds is an archaeological site in Tensas Parish, Louisiana, with an early to middle Coles Creek culture component (700–1200 AD) and a Late Coles Creek to Plaquemine culture component (1200 to 1541 AD).

 Description

 The site has three surviving mounds and could have had as many as five.
 Mound A, the largest mound, is an 11 ft in height and 118 ft by 92 ft platform mound.
 The mound has been used historically as a cemetery.
 Since 1990 considerable erosion has damaged the mound, after portions of it were removed to build a dam across a nearby bayou.
 The other two remaining mounds are small dome-shaped mounds less than 2 ft tall and about 60 ft by 90 ft at their bases.
 Mound B was also partially removed for the dam project, but Mound C is still intact.
 Two other small rises still exist (Mound D and Mound E), but it is unclear if they were mounds or natural features.